Thanks! I have received your form submission, I'll get back to you shortly!

 Finally, once your poll has accumulated enough responses, you’ll have to analyze them.
 This is as important as creating the poll itself, but often overlooked.

 Analysts are prone to multiple bias, analysis fatigue, and misinterpretation.
-Correct analysis is key, so we’ll dive into how to analyze polls and survey responses below (or click to jump to the Analysis section now).
+Correct analysis is key, so we’ll dive into how to analyze polls and survey responses below.

 Plus, creating survey questions requires more thought, since there may be a greater risk of writin biased questions that can invalidate response data.